fmontanari/nunitjs/README.md

     node nunit.js --path="sample_fixture.js"

-When run using the included test runner, this will output the following:
+When run, this will output the following:

   image